uvm-neurobotics-lab/MOVE/README.md

 | `clip_microbatch_size` | Number of images to embed at once when generating CLIP activations (helps with GPU memory). |
 | `clip_random_seed` | Seed for reproducible embedding variants. |

+You can also add CLIP-driven scores to standard MOVE runs (with a fixed image target) by mixing the new fitness functions into your `objective_functions`
+list:

+- `"clip_similarity"` – compares each candidate’s CLIP embedding to the CLIP embedding of the current target image.
+- `"clip_a-red-dog"`, `"clip_space-ship"`, etc. – any string beginning with
+  `clip_` creates a text objective where hyphens/underscores become spaces.
+The example `clip_a-red-dog` evaluates cosine similarity to the phrase “a red dog”.

+These objectives sit alongside existing metrics such as MSE or PSNR, making it easy to blend low-level reconstruction with high-level semantics without enabling the full CLIP mode.

 Tips:

 - The CLIP objectives rely on the OpenAI `clip` Python package.
 It’s already